 - Ceilings – particularly on older homes, there may be only three or 4 inches of insulation in the attic.
 The new standard is at least six (r-19), and preferably 12 inches (r-31) insulation level.
 The heat that comes in from a roof during the summer is a significant part of your cooling costs and good insulation is nearly always a good investment.

 - Walls – it is difficult to make change walls without major demolition.
 However, a dark wall heated by the sun can be cooled by painting at a lighter color, and by planting a shade tree.
 If you feel heat radiating into the room from an exterior wall of your home, it is time to think about making some changes.

 - Appliances – Energy-efficient appliances are a good investment because they cost less to run.
 As a rule, they also put less heat into the home.
 This includes energy-efficient lighting.
 Ceiling fans generate a small amount of heat and should be turned off when the room is not in use.
 Fans do not cool a room but make it feel cooler when you are there to experience the movement of air caused by the fan.
 When you pay to run an appliance, you also pay to remove the heat that appliance generated.

 HOW DO I KNOW THE SIZE AND EFFICIENCY THAT IS BEST FOR MY HOME?

-If you have made significant changes to your home, such as adding insulation or changing windows, the energy savings may be Great enough that you can cool your home with a smaller air conditioner.
-Your Comfort Adviser can help by making necessary calculations to advise you concerning that decision.
+If you have made significant changes to your home, such as adding insulation or changing windows, the energy savings may be great enough that you can cool your home with a smaller air conditioner.
+Your Comfort Advisor can help by making the necessary calculations to advise you concerning that decision.